 - CR 510 Bridgeview

 - Top of the World Lookout

 - Wetmore Landing

-A challenging two-hour hike from base to peak and back, Hogsback Mountain is the highest point in Marquette.
+A challenging two-hour hike from base to peak and back, Hogback Mountain is the highest point in Marquette.
 Once you reach the top of the 435-foot climb, you’ll see why the strenuous workout is worth it.

-A southern peak in the Huron Mountain Range, Hogsback Mountain boasts a 360-degree view of Lake Superior, Little Presque Isle Point, and Little Presque Island, as well as westward views of the mountains as far as atmospheric conditions will allow.
+A southern peak in the Huron Mountain Range, Hogback Mountain boasts a 360-degree view of Lake Superior, Little Presque Isle Point, and Little Presque Island, as well as westward views of the mountains as far as atmospheric conditions will allow.

-Well known to locals and a favorite of more than a few students, Hogsback is located only 10 minutes from Marquette.
+Well known to locals and a favorite of more than a few students, Hogback is located only 10 minutes from Marquette.
 As one of the area’s best-kept secrets, it is rarely overrun by tourists, so you can enjoy the stunning display in contemplative awe.

 Summit Sugarloaf Mountain for a Family-Friendly Fall Hike with Colorful Views

 Located almost directly across CR 550 from Sugarloaf Mountain is a family-friendly hike, complete with stairways over the more treacherous rocks, and a scenic lookout platform at the peak.

 Don’t let this deter you from visiting if you’re in search of a more demanding outing: only steps away from the viewpoint are heart-pumping trails and low-grade rock climbing leading to even more stunning views of the surrounding landscape.